linslin/pagingSlider/README.md

 ## Useage
  - Checkout and run app/index.html in Browser.
  - Modify the Template
- - Take a look at the demo directory for cordova examples & configurations
+ - Take a look at the demo directory for cordova-, web-examples & configurations

 ```html
 <html>